-- 21. The synodal journey of the Church led us to rediscover the root of the varieties of charisms, vocations and ministries: "we were all baptised into one body and we were all made to drink of one Spirit."
-(1 Cor 12: 13).
+21. The synodal journey of the Church led us to rediscover the root of the varieties of charisms, vocations and ministries: "we were all baptized into one body [...] and we were all made to drink of one Spirit."
+(1 Cor 12:13).
 Baptism is the foundation of Christian life.
-This is because it introduces everyone to the greatest gift.
-This is to be children of God, that is, to share in Jesus' relationship to the Father in the Spirit.
+This is because it introduces everyone to the greatest gift, which is to be children of God, that is, to share in Jesus' relationship to the Father in the Spirit.
 There is nothing higher than this baptismal dignity, equally bestowed upon each person, through which we are invited to clothe ourselves with Christ and be grafted onto Him like branches of the one vine.
-The name "Christian", which we have the honour of being called, contains the grace that is the basis of our life and enables us to walk together as brothers and sisters. - 22.
-Through Baptism "the holy People of God has a share, too, in the prophetic role of Christ, when it renders Him a living witness, especially through a life of faith and charity" (LG 12).
-The anointing by the Holy Spirit received at Baptism (cf. 1 Jn 2.20.
-27) enables all believers to possess an instinct for the truth of the Gospel.
+The name "Christian", which we have the honour of being called, contains the grace that is the basis of our life and enables us to walk together as brothers and sisters.

+22. Through Baptism, "the holy People of God has a share, too, in the prophetic role of Christ, when it renders Him a living witness, especially through a life of faith and charity" (LG 12).
+The anointing by the Holy Spirit received at Baptism (cf. 1 Jn 2:20.27) enables all believers to possess an instinct for the truth of the Gospel.
 We refer to this as the sensus fidei.
-This consists in a certain connaturality with divine realities, based on the fact that, in the Holy Spirit, the baptised become "sharers in the divine nature" (DV 2).
-This participation enables the capacity for the faithful to grasp intuitively that which is in conformity with the truth of Revelation in the communion of the whole Church.
+This consists in a certain connaturality with divine realities based on the fact that, in the Holy Spirit, the Baptised become "sharers [participants] in the divine nature" (DV 2).
+From this participation comes the aptitude to grasp intuitively what conforms to the truth of Revelation in the communion of the Church.
 This is the reason why the Church is certain that the holy People of God cannot err in matters of belief.
 They manifest this special property when they show universal agreement in matters of faith and morals (cf. LG 12).
 The exercise of the sensus fidei must not be confused with public opinion.
 It is always in conjunction with the discernment of pastors at the different levels of Church life, as the various interconnected phases of the synodal process demonstrated.
-The sensus fidei aims at reaching a consensus of the faithful (consensus fidelium), which constitutes "a sure criterion for determining whether a particular doctrine or practice belongs to the apostolic faith" (ITC, Sensus fidei in the life of the Church, 2014, 3). - 23.
-All Christians participate in the sensus fidei through baptism.
-Therefore, as well as constituting the basis of synodality baptism is also the foundation of ecumenism.
-"The path of synodality, which the Catholic Church is travelling, is and must be ecumenical, just as the ecumenical path is synodal" (Pope Francis, Address to His Holiness Mar Awa III, 19 November 2022).
-Ecumenism is first and foremost a matter of spiritual renewal.
-It demands processes of repentance and the healing of memories of past wounds, and, where necessary, finding the courage to offer fraternal correction in a spirit of evangelical charity.
-The Assembly resounded with eye-opening testimonies by Christians of different ecclesial traditions who share friendship, prayer, live together in community, are committed to serving those living in various forms of poverty and who care for our common home.
+The sensus fidei aims at reaching a consensus of the faithful (consensus fideium), which constitutes "a sure criterion for determining whether a particular doctrine or practice belongs to the apostolic faith" (ITC, Sensus fidei in the life of the Church, 2014, 3).

+23. All Christians participate in the sensus fidei through Baptism.
+Therefore, as well as constituting the basis of synodality, Baptism is also the foundation of ecumenism.
+"The journey of synodality undertaken by the Catholic Church is and must be ecumenical, just as the ecumenical journey is synodal" (Pope Francis, Address to His Holiness Mar Awa III, 19 November 2022).
+Ecumenism is, first and foremost, a matter of spiritual renewal.
+It demands processes of repentance and the healing of memories of past wounds and, where necessary, finding the courage to offer fraternal correction in a spirit of evangelical charity.
+The Assembly resounded with profound testimonies by Christians of different ecclesial traditions who share friendship and prayer, live together in community, are committed to serving those living in various forms of poverty, and care for our common home.
 In many regions of the world, there is, above all, the ecumenism of blood: Christians of different backgrounds who together give their lives for faith in Jesus Christ.
 The witness of their martyrdom is more eloquent than any word: unity comes from the Cross of the Lord.